CorporateClash/public/tos.md

 * "services" are products and services operated by us or under our control
 * "we", "us", and "our" refer to the company "Corporate Clash"
-* "you" and "your" refers to your account, you, or anyone with access to your account.
+* "you" and "your" refer to your account, you, or anyone with access to your account.
 * "Corporate Clash entities" refers to the officers, directors, employees, and volunteers that help us run our services.
 * “Disney” may referrer to The Walt Disney Company or any of its subsidiaries.